ethanblake4/anvil/docs/content/docs/search.md

 template: page.html
 ---

-Blake allows generating a JSON page index for static site search.
+Anvil allows generating a JSON page index for static site search.
-There is currently no client-side implementation, and you must do it yourself.
+There is currently no client-side implementation, so you must do it yourself.

 ## Enable

 Search index generation is disabled by default.
-You can enable it inside your `config.yaml` file.
+You can enable it inside your `anvil.yaml` file.

 ```yaml
 build: